Season 1897/98

 As it happened, Queen's Park had a fixture arranged with Partick Thistle at Meadowside on Saturday 26 February.
 It had been thought that it might be a Glasgow League match but, due to the decision taken on the previous day, it was only a "friendly".
 The first half was keenly contested.
 Approaching the interval, fine play by Robert Lambie set up Bob McColl to give the Spiders the lead.
 Partick Thistle came close to equalising early in the second period before, in 65 minutes, Bob McColl doubled Queen's advantage.
 Queen's Park then scored a further three goals in five minutes through David Wilson, Bob McColl and Dyke Berry to complete a 5-0 victory.

 On Saturday 5 March, five Queen's Park players took part in International trial matches at Cathkin Park.
 A week later, Queen's were in London for the return match with Corinthians at the Queen's Club.
 The Spiders were without the injured Bob McColl and James Templeton who was unable to get away.
 The pitch at the Queen's Club was in fine order and a fast game ensued.
 Queen's Park took the lead in five minutes through Willie Stewart but Corinthians then took command and led 4-1 at the interval, with goals from Gilbert Smith (2) and G O Alexander (2).
 Queen's were much better in the second half but, towards the close, Corinthians pressed again and Hugh Stanbrough made the final score 5-1.
+Goalkeeper Kenny Anderson made no effort to save the shot, believing that Stanbrough was offside.
 Spectators in the crowd of 8,000 were said to have remarked that they had never seen Corinthians play better.
 However, Queen's Park missed repeated chances to score through poor finishing.

 Queen's Park met Clyde at Hampden Park on Saturday 19 March in the Glasgow League.
 Bob McColl returned to the Spiders' line-up but Hugh Butler, Alex Christie, John Gillespie and Davie Stewart were missing.
 Christie was a member of the Scotland side that beat Wales 5-2 at Fir Park in Motherwell.
 John Gillespie was apparently hunting somewhere in Essex.
 With the wind and sun at their backs, Queen's Park had the better of the first half.
 Willie Stewart gave the Spiders the lead in ten minutes and, shortly afterwards, David Wilson doubled the lead.
 McDonald pulled a goal back for Clyde but Bob McColl restored Queen's two-goal advantage before the interval.
 Queen's Park pressed early in the second half and Bob McColl extended the Spiders' advantage to 4-1.
 McDonald then scored his and his side's second goal and John Stevenson added another to make the final score 4-3 for Queen's Park.
 Clyde could consider themselves unlucky not to have earned a point.